Performance to price ratio. The higher, the better.

 |Supplementary power connectors||1x 6-pin + 1x 8-pin|

 Parameters of memory installed on Tesla M40: its type, size, bus, clock and resulting bandwidth.
-Note that GPUs integrated into processors don't have dedicated memory and use a shared part of system RAM.
+Note that GPUs integrated into processors have no dedicated memory and use a shared part of system RAM instead.

 |Maximum RAM amount||12 GB||of 128 (Radeon Instinct MI250X)|